snowby666/poe-api-wrapper/README.md

  - Purge all messages of user
  - Create custom bot
  - Edit custom bot
+ - Get chat ids of all bot (support multi threads of each bot)

 ## Installation:
 - First, clone the repository and enter the folder: